looselytyped/container-security-fundamentals/Notes.md

 exit
 ```

-There was no process escalation here!
+There was no privilege escalation here!
 `0 1000 1` means that UID `0` in the child process is mapped to UID `1000` on the host (and we are adding just one UID).

 ```asciiflow